asreview/asreview/docs/source/simulation_cli.rst

 .. option:: --init_seed INIT_SEED

     Seed for setting the prior indices if the prior_idx option is not used.
 If the option prior_idx is used with one or more index, this option is ignored.

-Simulation Setup
+Simulation setup
 ~~~~~~~~~~~~~~~~

 .. option:: --n_instances N_INSTANCES

-  The ``--n_instances`` argument controls the number of records that have to be
-  labeled before the model is retrained, and is set at 1 by default.
-If
+    Controls the number of records to be labeled before the model is
-  you want to reduce the number of training iterations, for example to limit the
-  size of your state file and the time to simulate, you can increase
-  ``--n_instances``.
+    retrained.
+Increase ``n_instances``, for example, to reduce the time it
+    takes to simulate.
 Default 1.

 .. option:: --stop_if STOP_IF